 After connecting Dataiku Govern to your existing Dataiku instances, Govern will automatically provide a view of all your projects and saved models.
 You can use a dedicated page called “Governable Items” to choose which of these items to “Govern” - this means choosing which items to manage with the predefined governance plans (to track their status, centralize progress reports, etc.).

 You can use the “Hide” button to remove anything from the Governable Items page that you don’t intend to govern (and you can use the “Visibility” filter to find previously-hidden items that you decide to govern).

-You can choose to govern Projects.
+You can choose to govern projects.
 Any projects you choose not to govern will continue to function in the rest of Dataiku as usual, but will not have the additional layer of Governance information in Govern.

-They do not appear in the “Governable items”.
+They do not appear in the “Governable items” page.
 Bundles can be governed from the dedicated Bundle Registry tab.
 You can either choose to govern directly a bundle or govern all its existing bundles when governing a project.
 Once a project has been governed, all new bundles of this project will automatically be governed when created.